syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Summaries.md

 ---
 layout: post
-title: Summaries for Syncfusion Essential WindowsForms
+title: Summaries in Windows Forms GridGrouping control | Syncfusion
-description: This section explains about the summaries and its types available for GridGroupingControl.
+description: Learn about Summaries support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Summaries
+# Summaries in Windows Forms GridGrouping (GridGroupingControl)
 Summaries are used to derive additional information from the data like average, maximums, summations, count, and so on.
 The GridGroupingControl provides default support for adding the summaries.
 It has the built-in support for following summary types,

 * Int32Aggregate, DoubleAggregate (Count, Min, Max, Sum)